awsaf49/deep-chimpact-1st-place-solution/README.md

 #### predict_soln.py
 - **--cfg** config file path
 - **--ckpt-cfg** config file for already given checkpoints.
 If new models are to be evaluated, `--cfg` should be altered accordingly.
 - **--model-dir** the directory where the models listed in config files are located.
-The complete model location is model-dir/ckpt-cfg model name.
+The complete model location is model-dir/{ckpt-cfg model name}.
-- **--debug** trains only with a small portion of the entire files
+- **--debug** predicts only with a small portion of the entire files
 - **--output-dir** output folder to to save submission file
 - **--tta** number of TTA's